1. Help Center

 Plan Management

-An active plan can become a plan of record making it uneditable.
-Making a plan of record permanently locks down the plan making it read only and permanently saved for auditability.
-An active plan of record can be viewed in reports, dashboards, and plans.
-Once made a plan of record, it cannot be reversed; however, a plan of record can be cloned into an editable plan
+An active plan can become a plan of record, which permanently locks down the plan, making it read-only and permanently saved for auditability.
+An active POR can be viewed in reports, dashboards, and plans.
+While a POR cannot be edited, it can be cloned into an editable plan.

 Range